mgeier/sphinx-last-updated-by-git/README.rst

     #.
 Add ``'sphinx_last_updated_by_git'`` to ``extensions`` in your ``conf.py``
     #.
 Run Sphinx!

+Caveats
+    * When using a "Git shallow clone" (with the ``--depth`` option), the "last updated" time for long-unchanged files might be more recent than expected, because the commit containing their last change hasn't been checked out.

+      This might happen on https://readthedocs.org/
+      because they use shallow clones by default.
+      The DONT_SHALLOW_CLONE_ feature should fix this.

+    * The date might not be displayed on https://readthedocs.org/ when using the ``sphinx_rtd_theme`` (which is their default).
+      See `issue #1`_.

 License
     BSD-2-Clause (same as Sphinx itself),
     for more information take a look at the ``LICENSE`` file.